Website Design Layout

 The Evolution of Website Design Layout, and how to Decide which Layout is Best for your Website

 Web design layouts are constantly evolving.
 Previously, websites were designed to be viewed mainly on a desktop or laptop.
 But now that we have all kinds of devices of varying sizes and mobile devices are becoming more dominant, web designers and developers have to be more creative and understand a lot of technical background when it comes to web design.

-Types of Website Design Layouts
+Types of Website Design Layout

 To better understand the different website design layouts, here’s a quick introduction on Cascading Style Sheets (CSS).

 CSS is used to design how the pages of your website will look.
 It styles the text (typeface, size, colour, and alignment), image size and alignment, bullet styles, and other visible elements of your website.
 The design layout is also created using CSS.
 It’s good to know about because it helps to understand how layouts are managed within a website.

 With that out of the way, let’s dive into the different types of website design layouts.

 Web sites with fixed layouts use a container or wrapper to hold all the elements on the page such as images, columns, fonts, etc. The width of the container is defined using fixed units (pixels) usually 960 (for earlier websites) or 1200 pixels for desktop browsers.
 Modern containers are bigger than ever with an increasing trend to wide websites on desktop browsers.

 When the dimensions are set in pixels in the CSS, the container width will not change even if the browser is resized or a different device is used to view the website.